-The principal activities of the Consolidated Entity during the year were the provision of financial and associated services to Members of the Credit Union.
+The principal activities of the Consolidated Entity during the year were the provision of financial and associated services to Members of the Credit Union and the Portavia Trust No.1.
 There have been no significant changes in the nature of these activities during the year.